AC209aWC2018/World-Cup-2018/README.md

 # Predicting World Cup 2018
 This is a project about predicting World Cup 2018 results using features collected from SOFIFA and other sources.
 A detailed description of this project is available through this [notebook](https://github.com/AC209aWC2018/World-Cup-2018/blob/master/doc/final_submission.ipynb).
-If you are only interested in the narrative of project, please visit this [website](https://ac209awc2018.github.io/World-Cup-2018/).
+If you are only interested in the narrative of this project, please visit this [website](https://ac209awc2018.github.io/World-Cup-2018/).

 ## Data Collection